Susanne un jour

 Susanne un jour is a 16th-century French poem by Guillaume Guéroult (1507–1569) based on the biblical story of Susannah and the Elders.
 It was set to music by Didier Lupi Second and much adapted by later composers, including Orlande de Lassus, Cipriano de Rore, Gerard van Turnhout, Claude Le Jeune, and Eustache Du Caurroy.

+The text was also translated into various languages and sung widely throughout Europe well into the seventeenth century.
+For example, a version to an Icelandic text (Súsanna, sannan Guðs dóm) is found in the Icelandic manuscript Melódía (Rask 98), written in ca. 1660.

-Lassus's Missa Susanne un Jour is a mass setting on the theme of the song tune.
+Lassus's Missa Susanne un jour is a mass setting on the theme of the song tune.